University of Nebraska-Lincoln

 Family & Community Services - Instructor

-Gilbert Parra received his B.A. in Psychology from New Mexico State University and his M.A. and Ph.D. in Clinical Psychology from the University of Missouri-Columbia.
-He completed a clinical internship and postdoctoral fellowship at Western Psychiatric Institute and Clinic in Pittsburgh, Pennsylvania.
-He has held faculty positions at the University of Memphis and the University of Southern Mississippi and was a research scientist at Boys Town in Omaha, NE.
-Currently he is an associate professor in the Department of Child, Youth and Family Studies at the University of Nebraska-Lincoln.
+Gilbert Parra received his Bachelor of Arts in psychology from New Mexico State University and his Master of Arts and doctorate in clinical psychology from the University of Missouri--Columbia.
+He completed a clinical internship and postdoctoral fellowship at Western Psychiatric Institute and Clinic in Pittsburgh, Pa.
+He has held faculty positions at the University of Memphis and the University of Southern Mississippi and was a research scientist at Boys Town in Omaha, Neb.
+Currently he is an associate professor in the Department of Child, Youth and Family Studies at the University of Nebraska--Lincoln.